What Is An Art Therapist, And How Can They Help?

 Getty/AnnaStills

 You may find qualified art therapists with specialized education within your own community.
 You can also find online art therapists who practice virtually.
 As this study shows, art therapy delivered online can be effective in improving mental health.
-Online therapy may be more accessible for those in remote areas or those who do not have art therapists in their local area.
+Online therapy may be more available for those in remote areas or those who do not have art therapists in their local area.
 Attending therapy from the comfort of home may also remove some of the anxiety that can come from connecting with a therapist in person.

 Takeaway